minhganther/datacleaning/Codebook.md

 For more details on the study, please visit the original authors' repository page found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Briefly, the authors collected data of 30 study participants wearing fitness trackers while performing certain activities.
 The measurements were derived from the embedded accelerometer and gyroscope within the tracker devices and noise-filtered.
-For extensive details on data processing, please look at the 'features_info.txt' file on the author's repository page.
+For extensive details on data processing, please look at the `features_info.txt` file on the author's repository page.

 ## Creating the tidy datafile

 ### Guide to create the tidy data file

 In order to clean the data, several steps were carried out.
 First, all necessary data was loaded into R. Then spelling errors were removed.
-A combined dataframe with headers was created, unneeded features were removed. *train* and *test* datasets were merged to one dataframe.
+A combined dataframe with headers was created, unneeded features were removed. `train` and `test` datasets were merged to one dataframe.
 Activity indices were replaced by their respective descriptive names.
 Data was grouped by activity and subject identifier and summarized by calculating group-wise mean.
 For sake of readibility, feature names were not significantly altered since I personally find the abbreviations easier to read.

 ### Cleaning of the data